Unity-Technologies/ml-agents/docs/Mujoco-Unity.md

   * Note: all params taken from OpenAI.Gym

 ### Important:
+* This is not a complete implementation of MuJoCo; it is focused on doing just enough to get the locomotion enviroments working in unity.
+See Scripts/MujocoSpawner.cs for which MuJoCo commands and ignored or partially implemented.
 * PhysX makes many tradeoffs in terms of accuracy when compared with Mujoco.
 It may not be the best choice for your research project.
 * MujocoUnity environments are running at 300-500 physics simulations per second.
 This is significantly higher that Unity’s defaults setting of 50 physics simulations per second.
 * Currently, MujocoUnity does not properly simulate how Mujoco handles joint observations - as such, it maybe difficult to do transfer learning (from simulation to real world robots)